 Quick Answer: The CurrentBody Skin LED Eye Perfector is our best overall red light therapy device for the eye area in 2026 — a lightweight mask that rests over the cheekbones and brow to treat crow’s feet, under-eye lines, and puffiness without aiming a handheld.
-For a dedicated wired device built specifically for under the eyes, the Dr. Dennis Gross DRx SpectraLite EyeCare Pro is the pick.
+For a dedicated wired device built specifically for under the eyes, the Dr. Dennis Gross DRx SpectraLite EyeCare Max Pro is the pick.
 On a budget, the Project E Beauty LED Eye Mask covers red and near-infrared for well under $100.
 Whatever you choose, the rule is the same: treat the skin around the eyes, keep your eyes closed, and never look into the LEDs.

 Red light therapy “for eyes” almost always means the delicate skin around the eyes — crow’s feet, under-eye lines, dark circles, and puffiness — not the eyeball itself.
 The devices that do this well differ on the specs that matter: which wavelengths they use, how many LEDs they pack into a small eye zone, whether they fit the contour of the eye socket, and what they cost.
 We compared the eye-area devices people actually buy and ranked them by value rather than marketing.
 This guide is about the hardware and how to use it safely — not medical advice about your vision.